RP1507/Capstone_44688/README.md

 # Capstone_44688
 Capstone Project for the MS Data Analytics Program

 The report was written in overleaf editor.
 You can access the report, and the latex editor with the link below.
 The final pdf copy can be found in the Module 6 folder above.
+The revised Final Copy from peer feedback will be found in Module 7 folder.
+Each module contains the interitive notebook of Python code up to that point along with the data set.
+The final version of the notebook is also placed in Module 6 folder.

 https://www.overleaf.com/read/zgyxrgsvgnbg#cc7944